 With proper care post-surgery, it is very unlikely to experience any severe bleeding that would take you back to the surgeon’s office.
 Here are a few tips on how to care for your new implant:

 If you’re interested in dental implants to restore your smile, you’ve come to the right place.
-The office of Murphy Dental Group, PLLC is here to assist Oak Park residents in getting access to some of the best dental services in the area.
+The office of Wesley C. Wise, DDS & Assoc., LTD is here to assist Oak Park residents in getting access to some of the best dental services in the area.

-Book a consultation with Dr. Murphy to find out if dental implants are the best choice for you to get the smile of your dreams.
+Book a consultation with Dr. Wesley Wise to find out if dental implants are the best choice for you to get the smile of your dreams.